- 6th April: Talk – The Passmore Edwards Legacy by Dean Evans

 These small group workshops will cover different themes.

-The dates and themes of all of the workshops are as follows:
+The dates and themes of the workshops are as follows:

 Unions: Wednesday 12th April 2023